yc0728/ubc_qual/ubc_qual.md

 2024/06/26
 Today, I learned equicontinuity, happy happy happy.

+2024/06/29
+I am amazed by weierstrass theorem, every real continuous function on $\[a,b\]$ can be approxiamted by a sequence of polynomials!
+One more reason to study polynomial.
+Since polynomial functions form an algebra which separates points and vanishes at no points.
+This theorem can be generalized by Stone.
+PS: Rudin's exercises are difficult!